 Note: Avoid over drying the beads.
 As drying depends on temperature and air flow, the drying time may vary.
 Adapt the drying time until the beads are no longer shiny but do not appear cracked.
-Ethanol carryover can affect enrichment PCR efficiency in the next protocol, "Target Enrichment PCR".
+Ethanol carryover can affect enrichment PCR efficiency in the target enrichment PCR.

-Note: As the beads in different tubes may dry at different rates, once beads are dry close tube lid to avoid over drying.
+Note: The beads in different tubes may dry at different rates.
+Once the beads in a tube are dry, close the tube lid to avoid over drying.

 - 23. Elute DNA from beads in 22 μl nuclease-free water.
-Mix well by pipetting up and down 10 times with a pipet set to 15 μl.
+Mix well by pipetting up and down 10 times using a pipet set to 15 μl.
 Use a fresh tip for every sample.
-Place tube on the magnetic rack until solution is clear (5-10 minutes). - 24.
-Prepare two sets of 0.2 ml PCR tubes, one for the forward target enrichment PCR and one for the reverse target enrichment PCR. - 25.
-From each 1.5 ml LoBind tube transfer 9.4 μl supernatant to each of two PCR tubes, one for the forward target enrichment PCR and one for the reverse target enrichment PCR.
-Proceed to the next protocol, "Target Enrichment PCR".
+Place the tube on the magnetic rack until solution is clear (5-10 minutes). - 24.
+Prepare two sets of 0.2 ml PCR tubes: one for the forward target enrichment PCR and one for the reverse target enrichment PCR. - 25.
+From each 1.5 ml LoBind tube, transfer 9.4 μl supernatant to each of two PCR tubes: one for the forward target enrichment PCR and one for the reverse target enrichment PCR.
+Proceed to "Protocol: Target Enrichment PCR", page 23.

-Note: If reactions are to be stored following the QIAact Beads Cleanup protocol, transfer them to a $-20^{\circ}$ C freezer.
+Note: If reactions are to be stored following the QIAact Beads cleanup protocol, transfer them to a $-20^{\circ}$ C freezer.
 Samples are stable for up to 3 days.